headdetect/CS3500/PS4/Resources/README.md

 }
 ```

 In addition.
 I've added default values for properties.
-So the following will only compile on VS 2015+
+So, in addition (x2), the following will only compile on VS 2015+

 ```
 public static bool Changed {get; protected set;} = false